kochlisGit/Autonomous-Vehicles-Adaptive-Cruise-Control/README.md

 ** Description **

 This is the project of my thesis.
 I've implemented an agent in CARLA Simulator, which is capable of navigating a vehicle safe & fast, using only 2 front cameras.
-More info about the simulator can be found here: https://carla.org/
+More info about the simulator can be found here: https://carla.org/ .
+The agent has learnt to navigate in a lane using deep reinforcement learning algorithms.
+The development of the agent was made in Python.

 ![slide1](https://github.com/kochlisGit/autonomous-vehicles-agent/blob/main/images/%CE%94%CE%B9%CE%B1%CF%86%CE%AC%CE%BD%CE%B5%CE%B9%CE%B11.PNG)
 ---